MicrosoftDocs/mesh-docs/mesh/events-guide/produce-event.md

 ### Event capacity

-An event can support up to 200 people, however only 16 people can be in the same room and interact spatially together.
-Use the broadcast feature to communicate with all participants.
+An event can support up to 224 participants including 16 hosts and 208 total attendees.
+Hosts are grouped together in one room while the attendees are split into 16 person rooms.

-To support broadcasting and other producer tools, however, we *technically* support a total of **224 people per event**:

-- `13` rooms per event
+Up to three hosts can broadcast simultaneously to show their avatar in and communicate to all attendee rooms.

+Total breakdown of event capacity:

-- `208` attendees per event ⇒ `13 rooms` × `16 people`
+- Total attendees per event: 208
-- `16` hosts per event
+- Total hosts per event: 16
-- `224` total people in event ⇒ `208 attendees` + `16 hosts`

-⚠️ Note also that you can only have **3 event hosts broadcast at the same time.**
+- Host rooms per event: 1
+- Attendee rooms per event: 13
+- Number of **simultaneous** broadcasters per event: 3

 ## Event Producers tools